Ensuring children have the treatment they need to fight pneumonia

 As part of this approach, R4D worked closely with a range of government partners in Tanzania, including the Ministry of Health, Community Development, Gender, Elderly and Children, to develop a co-financing plan for the government to gradually scale up its funding as donor funding gradually scaled down.
 This plan provided transparency on the portion of amox DT funding the Ministry of Health could expect to receive support on, and the share that was expected to be mobilized domestically year over year.
 Moreover, it was an important step toward the long-term goal of sustainable financing for amox DT.

-Results: Through the combined contributions of R4D and the government of Tanzania, more a total of 13.6 million courses were made available for the treatment of childhood pneumonia; 1.6 million of these courses of treatment were fully funded by government-mobilized resources.
+Results: Through the combined contributions of R4D and the government of Tanzania, more than a total of 13.6 million courses were made available for the treatment of childhood pneumonia; 1.6 million of these courses of treatment were fully funded by government-mobilized resources.

 Avoiding stockouts & oversupply: ensuring medicine is available when it’s needed